PQClean/PQClean/README.md

 limitations under the License.

 ## MISRA
 PQCleanAutomotive and the post-quantum cryptographic algorithms are checked with the 2012 version of [MISRA](https://misra.org.uk/app/uploads/2021/06/MISRA-C-2012-Permits-First-Edition.pdf).
+Not all MISRA findings could be resolved.
+An explanation has been written in the relevant places.

 ## Patent
 The Encryption PQC algorithm CRYSTALS-KYBER is one of the candidate algorithms for public-key post-quantum standards.
 There are two patent portfolios listed in a patent license agreement published by NIST.